Contact your local branch for assistance

 By The Beresfords Marketing Team - 15 June 2011

-Steeped in history, Brentwood’s name evolved from the ‘burnt wood’ of the charcoal burners, set up in the forest clearings by pilgrims on their way to Canterbury to visit the shrine of Thomas à Becket.
+Steeped in history, Brentwood’s name evolved from the ‘burnt wood’ of the charcoal burners set up in the forest clearings by pilgrims on their way to Canterbury to visit the shrine of Thomas à Becket.
 The most convenient route for many ran through Brentwood to the ferry at Tilbury.
-Houses sprang up in the clearings and, seven years after Becket’s death, the name of Brentwood appeared for the first time in history.
+Houses sprang up in the clearings, and seven years after Becket’s death, the name of Brentwood appeared for the first time in history.

 Relics of the ancient chapel built to honour the saint around 1221 can still be seen in Brentwood’s High Street, although most modern-day visitors are more interested in the surrounding shops.
 Following a seven million pound improvement programme, Brentwood High Street is recognised as one of the best in the County, offering major national brand names as well as a wide range of independent traders.